Debrecen Bethlehem Statue Group Reaches Rome

 The special occasion was made possible in part by the Holy Year support of the Ministry of Culture and Innovation and by the donation of the city of Debrecen.
 The nativity scene, which was blessed by Cardinal Rolandas Makrickas, the Archbishop of the Basilica of Santa Maria Maggiore, which houses the Holy Manger Relic, will remain in Rome after the jubilee year.

-Mayor László Papp stated at the important event that he is grateful to be the mayor of Debrecen, as Roman Catholic, Greek Catholic, and Reformed church leaders, other Protestant denominations, and followers of the Jewish religion have been able to live in Debrecen in spiritual unity and brotherly agreement for a long time.
+At the event, Mayor László Papp expressed his gratitude for serving as the mayor of Debrecen, noting that Roman Catholic, Greek Catholic, and Reformed church leaders, together with other Protestant denominations and the Jewish community, have long lived in the city in spiritual unity and fraternal harmony.

-Speaking about the sculpture group, he said that in addition to its clean-cut beautiful figures, the Holy Family, the angels, and the Three Kings, the artist shaped the figures of the shepherds and their attire as if they were both from the Holy Land and, at the same time, from our own region.
+Speaking about the sculpture group, he noted that beyond the finely crafted figures of the Holy Family, the angels, and the Three Kings, the artist portrayed the shepherds and their attire in a way that reflects both the Holy Land and, simultaneously, the traditions of our own region.

-“The pastoral culture of the Hortobágy, the eastern Hungarian plain (puszta), has become an inseparable part of Debrecen’s identity.
-This nativity tradition, which reaches back to biblical times yet has taken on a distinctly Hungarian form, is especially important for us, the people of Debrecen, during Advent, as we prepare for the celebration of the birth of the Lamb of God,” emphasized the city leader.
+“The pastoral culture of the Hortobágy—the eastern Hungarian plain, or puszta—has become an inseparable part of Debrecen’s identity.
+This nativity tradition, rooted in biblical times yet shaped into a distinctly Hungarian form, holds special significance for us, the people of Debrecen, during Advent, as we prepare to celebrate the birth of the Lamb of God,” he emphasized.

 The nativity scene and the delegation visiting Rome and the Vatican carry the city’s festive message: “The power of joint work, faith, and love connects us across borders”.